 Increased Distributed Manufacturing

 The trend of small-scale, locally distributed manufacturing as an alternative for more significant plants, has already been in progress for years.
 However, more growth is expected as the global logistics market becomes more complex, and manufacturers get more connected.
 As time goes, it will be common for end products to be packaged and assembled close to their final destination.
 This will be a strategy for companies to cut costs on freight and also decrease lead time.
 This is an excellent opportunity to increase value in the form of high responsiveness.
-However, it will add complexity in the already complex processes.
+However, it will add complexity to the already complex processes.

 For industrial manufacturing firms to absorb this trend, much will be involved.
 They will need to have a high degree of visibility, especially when it comes to their existing production processes.